Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 Of course, Regaari was no doubt taking advantage of Daar’s absence and that wasn’t something he took lightly for a lot of important reasons: Cousins of a Champion gained a lot of prestige by the association and that was a power that a smart ‘Back like Daar wouldn’t trust with just anyone.

 Regaari, though, was worth it.
-He didn’t abuse the power---at least not *too* much---and that put him in a good place for Daar to feed the occasional tidbit of information to Whitecrest.
+He didn’t abuse the power - at least not *too* much - and that put him in a good place for Daar to feed the occasional tidbit of information to Whitecrest.
 He’d fed their Clan a lot of information over the years, all part of a campaign to lubricate their relations and build trust.
 Clans were alway mistrustful of what they didn’t understand, but Daar understood Whitecrest pretty well…probably better than Genshi would have been comfortable with.
 Regardless, both Daar and his predecessor Thurl had felt that, given first contact and the sudden exposure to the galactic stage, it would be essential for Gao’s best security and intelligence Clan to have a deeper understanding of what Stoneback’s purpose actually was.

 Now that he knew about the Hierarchy and all that entailed, Daar had to admire Thurl’s prescience.
 It was too bad about the brain injury; when Daar Challenged and claimed the Championship, he had so utterly defeated Thurl that the former Champion had needed immediate medical care after the fight and had never again been quite right in the head.
-He had been a good Champion too, one admired and respected by everyone---including Daar.
+He had been a good Champion too, one admired and respected by everyone - including Daar.
 But compared to his young, gangly and still-growing challenger, Thurl had been smaller, weaker, slower, and stood absolutely no chance.
 Less intelligent, too, if Daar was honest.
 It hadn’t been his most difficult fight.

 That was a Champion’s fate, though, or at least it was for the Champion of Stoneback.
 One day Daar would probably get too old and weak or weak-minded for the job, and a younger, more vigorous ‘Back would knock him down from the office, and if he survived that Challenge Daar would go into retirement.
 But that wasn’t likely to happen any time soon.
 He was in the peak of his prime, stronger and keener than he had ever been before, and he was showing no signs of slowing down or growing soft anytime soon.